veeCan54/03-AdvancedSiteToSiteVPN/README.md

 # 03-AdvancedSiteToSiteVPN
-In this lab I created and tested a VPN connection between an AWS VPC and an On Premise Customer network. <p>
+Let us create and test a VPN connection between an AWS VPC and an On Premise Customer network. <p>
 Architecture: The AWS VPC has 2 subnets in 2 AZs with an EC1 instance in each subnet.
 On the Customer side there are 2 physical routers and 2 servers.
 Connection is implemented using a Transit Gateway on the AWS side with 2 VPN attachments.
-This provides us 2 endpoints on AWS side will connect to the two Customer Routers.
+This provides us 2 endpoints on AWS side which will connect to the two Customer Routers.
 This provides resiliency in case of failure of a customer router or failure of an AZ on the AWS side.

 For practicality the customer network is simulated and is hosted on AWS.
 On the customer side the IPsec tunnels will be setup and configured using StrongSwan.
 StrongSwan is mature and widely adopted open-sourced IPsec based solution that provides secure communication and VPN capabilities.
 It supports various authentication methods, such as X.509 certificates, pre-shared keys, and username/password authentication.
 It adheres to industry standard protocols and specifications including IPsec RFCs, IKE RFCs and other relevant standards.